How to Improve CRM User Adoption Within Your Business.

 Below are a few suggestions of how to improve user adoption within your business:

 1. Get employees on board from the start

 It’s not uncommon for employees to resist change, especially when it comes to technology.
 Fear of the unknown, changes in day-to-day processes and having to re-learn a new software are all common reasons for this resistance, so businesses need to work with employees and do all they can to prevent this.
-One way to take away the uncertainty and negate some of this fear is to involve end users of the system from the beginning of the process.
-Also ensuring the benefits of the change are outlined clearly, allowing users to feel positively about the situation and see how they will be better off.
+One way to take away the uncertainty and negate some of this fear is to involve end-users of the system from the beginning of the process.
+Also ensuring the benefits of the change are outlined clearly, allowing users to feel positive about the situation and see how they will be better off.

 2. Listen to the users